When did you start designing curriculum?

 When do you find time to design your materials?

 When we first started, we were both working full time, so it was usually in the evenings after our kids went to bed, or in little spurts on the weekends or during our kids’ nap time.
-This is the first year we decided to dedicate ourselves to designing materials full time while our kids are at school.
+Now we design full-time and volunteer in schools during our free time.

 What are the terms & conditions for your resources?